Last Updated: December 10, 2021 | Previous Versions

 7. Read-Only Users Support.
 When Customer is a Provider (using Snowflake’s data-sharing functionality to share its Customer Data) to Read-only Users, such Read-only Users shall not be designated as Customer Contacts and any Support Cases related to the Provider or its Read-only Users shall be submitted solely by Provider’s other Customer Contacts.

 8. Other Support and Training.
-Snowflake also offers various support and training resources such as documentation, community forums, FAQs and user guides available on the Snowflake Lodge.
+Snowflake also offers various support and training resources such as documentation, community forums, FAQs and user guides available on the Snowflake Community.
 Additionally, Snowflake offers for-fee consultation and training services via Statements of Work.

 |Table 1: Error Severity Level Definitions